-The Department of Campus Safety Services works in conjunction with the Office of Facilities Management to ensure the security of university facilities.
+The Department of Campus Safety Services works in conjunction with the Office of Facilities Management to ensure the security of university facilities and the community.
 Generally, police personnel submit written reports outlining any lighting or safety hazards that they observe.
 These reports are submitted to the Office of Facilities Management for resolution.
-Some safety features include:
+Some university safety features include:

 - Maintaining lighting on campus to deter crime.
 Temple University's campuses have over 1,000 lights mounted on building rooftops.
-The 1,000-watt metal halide bulbs create a bright white illumination that mimics daylight at ground level. - Ensuring shrubbery is appropriately located and maintained so that all areas are illuminated properly and safety hazards are corrected. - · Providing shuttle services for convenient transport on and around the Main campus.
-TU R Door provides direct service to and from your home within a set geographical area on Main Campus.
+The 1,000-watt metal halide bulbs create a bright white illumination that mimics daylight at ground level. - Ensuring shrubbery is appropriately located and maintained so that all areas are illuminated properly and safety hazards are corrected. - Providing shuttle services for convenient transport on and around the Main campus.
+Flight provides direct service to and from your home within a set geographical area on Main Campus.
 The boundaries run between 5th Street to 20th Street, and Girard Avenue to Cumberland Street.
-To use TU R Door, download the TapRide app, select Temple University and use your AccessNet login to request a ride from your smartphone.
-For more information regarding TU R Door, visit https:// campusoperations.temple.edu/parking-transportation/ shuttle-services/tu-r-door. - Maintaining Code Blue Emergency Phones.
-There are approximately 90 outdoor emergency phones strategically located on campus walkways, near on-campus student housing facilities and university buildings, and at or near parking areas on the Main, Health Sciences Center, and Ambler campuses.
+To use Flight, download the TapRide app, select Temple University and use your AccessNet login to request a ride from your smartphone.
+For more information regarding Flight visit https:// campusoperations.temple. edu/parking-transportation/ shuttle-services/flight